Azure/azure-powershell/src/Websites/Websites/help/Switch-AzWebAppSlot.md

 PS C:\> Switch-AzWebAppSlot -SourceSlotName "sourceslot" -DestinationSlotName "destinationslot" -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp"
 ```

-This command will switch slot "sourceslot" slot with "destinationslot" the Web App ContosoWebApp associated with the resource group Default-Web-WestUS
+This command will switch slot "sourceslot" slot with "destinationslot" for for Web App ContosoWebApp associated with the resource group Default-Web-WestUS

 ## PARAMETERS